 3. Manual toothbrushes with soft bristles work well when proper technique is used.
 Your dental hygienist should review your brushing technique every so often to ensure your brushing

-4. Size of the brush itself is also important; a too large or small brush can be ineffective at cleaning.
+4. The size of the brush itself is also important; a too large or small brush can be ineffective at cleaning.
 A large brush may limit how far back you clean in your mouth as it may

 5. The handle of the toothbrush is also important, it should be comfortable to hold and light enough that you do not become tired holding it, some toothbrushes these days are

 heavier than those 10-20 years ago.
 For those who have arthritis in their hands wrapping a facecloth around the toothbrush to thicken the grip can help when the hands are stiff.

 Regardless of brush choice, it is important to brush for a full two minutes each time to ensure that plaque is fully cleaned from all the teeth to prevent oral infection.

 Copyright 2020 Springbank Dental Centre & Dental Growth Strategies | All Rights Reserved | Powered by Dental Growth Strategies